Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Discussion

 \subsection{Limitations}

 Our work does not fully incorporate all of the complexities that will impact future analysis.

 First, we note that the emulation of mass model posteriors is limited.
-Unlike other portions of the analysis, the mass model inference cannot be approximated with simple, independent Gaussian errors off of the ground truth, due to strong correlations between parameters.
+Unlike other portions of the analysis, the mass model inference cannot be approximated by sampling independent, Gaussian posteriors from the ground truth values, due to strong correlations between parameters.
 We apply NPE modeling to simulated images in order to predict a full Gaussian covariance matrix in order to account for these correlations.
 As shown in \citet{Erickson_2025}, well-behaved NPE can produce models that reconstruct image positions.
 However, it should be noted that samples from the mass model posteriors in this work are not guaranteed to produce lensing configurations where the lens model and source position reproduce the image positions exactly.
 In future work, we plan to improve the realism of the mass models, especially those at forward modeling precision, to take advantage of ray-tracing penalty terms and narrower, non-Gaussian posterior shapes.

 We acknowledge that the population model for the mass-sheet parameter, $\lambda_{\text{int}}$, lacks full expressivity.
 We do not include a term accounting for a radial dependence of $\lambda_{\text{int}}$, which will be upgraded in future work.